nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

    This may result in a bloated configuration compared to changing the setting directly in :file:`prj.conf`.
    See the section Stuck symbols in menuconfig and guiconfig on the :ref:`kconfig_tips_and_tricks` in the Zephyr documentation for more information.

-If you work with SES, the :file:`prj.conf` file is read when you open a project.
-The file will be reloaded when CMake re-runs.
-This will happen automatically when the application is rebuilt, but can also be requested manually by using the :guilabel:`Project` > :guilabel:`Run CMake...` option.

 If you work with |VSC|, you can use one of the following options:

 * Select an extra Kconfig fragment file when `Building an application`_.